Skip to main content

 Over-the-Counter or Prescription Anti-Inflammatory Drugs

-OTC drugs are usually recommended before the prescription ones for the treatment of spinal stenosis.
+OTC drugs are usually recommended before the prescription for the treatment of spinal stenosis.
 It is the condition where the spaces within your spine narrow down, pressuring the nerves traveling through the spine.
 Spinal stenosis may give rise to tender spots.

 OTC medications primarily alleviate inflammation and pain.
 These include analgesics, such as: